ikergarcia1996/Sequence-Labeling-LLMs/README.md

 for examples of how to train different models with LoRA and 8 / 4 bits quantization.

 If you still don't have enough memory, you can offload some of the model parameters to the CPU.
 For that set the `--force_auto_device_map` flag.
+This will split the model across all available GPUs and CPUs.
 This will be slower, but it will allow you to train the model or run inference with less memory.

 Here